AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 FAQ
 ---

+- Q: In the crawl scenario, how do I open the stairs up welded shut and reach the loot-packed levels above the first three?

+A: Examine the staircase to determine how to open it.
+Look for clues about who can have the right tool.
+Bump interesting terrain.
+Examine and read descriptions.
+Listen to what encountered special characters say.
+If no luck, it may be that there was a murder and the item you look for got stranded.
+In that case, explore every tile, pick up every item, equip it and try opening the staircase.
+Ask on a forum if desperate.

 - Q: Where to buy light sources in the crawl scenario game?

 A: Too late to buy anything.
 However, they can be crafted in at least